 Unmanned Aircraft Systems (UAS) are getting smarter and more powerful with each day.
 This makes certain UAS operations challenging when considering altitude/height as the 'pilot's' reference points and equipment are not the same as with manned aircraft.
 This becomes a very serious issue when UAS operate in very low level airspace.

-To address this, we are pleased to invite you to our webinar on common altitude reference systems for UAS.
+To address this, we organised a webinar on common altitude reference systems for UAS.

-Our online event will be an opportunity to share ideas on how to better integrate UAS into airspace.
-The webinar will be two hours long and will address:
+Our online event was an opportunity to share ideas on how to better integrate UAS into airspace.
+The webinar addressed:

 We will host this webinar via WebEx.
 Once you have registered, our organisers will send you a link to the conference.
 If you do not know how to join a WebEx conference, watch this video: